cesarsiguencia/10000-days/README.md

 ### Technologies Used

+- Node
 - Express
+- Handlebars
 - Sequelize
+- MySQL ('Main' branch)
-- PostgreSQL (Main branch reverted to MySQL for Heroku purposes.
-PostgreSQL version available under branch titled 'postgres')
+- PostgreSQL ('PostgreSQL' branch, free heroku add on for PostgreSQL not available at this time)
-- Handlebars
 - Dotenv
+- JavaScript

 ### Tables/Models in Database
 - Users